Access to justice

 - The Third Pillar (2013) – our report with ICAR and ECCJ identifies the most feasible solutions to improve access to judicial remedy in the US, the UK, and certain EU countries.

-Read our blogs on access to justice and significant cases we’ve supported in the UK courts, brought by victims of human rights abuses in Zambia, Nigeria and Tanzania.
+Read our blogs on access to justice and significant cases we’ve supported in the UK courts, brought by victims of human rights abuses in Zambia, Nigeria and Kenya.